dakk/lisk-pool/README.md

 ## Lisk 1.0.0 and Rise 1.0.0 migration

-Since Lisk version 1.0.0 and Rise version 1.0.0, APIs with secret used for creating transaction are not available anymore, so we need to use the dpos-api-fallback.
+Since Lisk version 1.0.0 and Rise version 1.0.0, APIs with secret used for creating transaction are not available anymore, so we need to use the dpos-api-fallback (a special thanks for vekexasia who made this tool).

 Since this version is not yet the default, you should edit liskpool.py and set the variable ENABLE_VERSION_1 to true: